rgarofalo/rgarofalo/README.md

 ## 💡 About Me:
 **Technologist with a Passion for Innovation**
-I love exploring cutting-edge technologies, developing innovative solutions, and tackling new challenges with the goal of expanding technological horizons.
+I love to explore new technologies, to develop innovative solutions and to take on new challenges with the aim of expanding my knowledge.

 ![](./profile-3d-contrib/profile-night-view.svg)